AllenFang/react-bootstrap-dropdown/README.md

 ```
 <script src="path/to/react-bootstrap-dropdown/react-bootstrap-dropdown.min.js" />
 ```
+the react-bootstrap-dropdown.min.js file you can find in the dist folder

 After import reactbsDropdown, use it in your react app

 ```
 // a callback function will be called if dropdown item select